Oahu with Kids: Honolulu, North Shore, and Everything In Between

 A local mom's comprehensive guide to exploring Oahu with kids, from Waikiki Beach and Diamond Head to the North Shore, Pearl Harbor, and the best plate lunch spots on the island.

-When people ask me what it is like raising kids in Hawaii, I usually say something like, "It is the best classroom in the world."
+When people ask me what it's like raising kids in Hawaii, I usually say something like, "It's the best classroom in the world."
 And nowhere on the islands captures that better than Oahu.
 From the buzzing sidewalks of Waikiki to the sleepy surf breaks on the North Shore, this island has something for every age, every energy level, and every kind of family.

-We have spent years exploring every corner of Oahu with our kids, and I want to share what we have learned so your family can skip the tourist traps and go straight to the good stuff.
+We've spent years exploring every corner of Oahu with my kids, and I want to share what we've learned so your family can skip the tourist traps and go straight to the good stuff.
 This is not a highlight reel.
 This is the real deal, the stuff that actually works when you have little ones in tow, older kids who get bored fast, and parents who need a decent meal and maybe a quiet moment by the water.

-Waikiki Beach: Your Home Base (and It Is Better Than You Think)
+Waikiki Beach: Your Home Base (and It's Better Than You Think)

 I know, I know.
 Waikiki gets a bad rap from locals.
-It is crowded, it is touristy, and it is lined with chain restaurants.
-But here is the thing: when you are visiting Oahu with kids, Waikiki is genuinely hard to beat as a home base, especially for your first trip.
+It's crowded, it's touristy, it's lined with chain restaurants.
+But here's the thing: when you're visiting Oahu with kids, Waikiki is genuinely hard to beat as a home base, especially for your first trip.

 The stretch of beach between the Royal Hawaiian and the Moana Surfrider is surprisingly calm and shallow, perfect for toddlers and younger kids.
-The water stays knee-deep for a good distance out, and lifeguards are posted all along the beach.
-We have spent entire mornings here with nothing but a few sand toys, a CamelBak kids water bottle filled with ice water, and some snacks from the ABC Store.
+The water stays knee-deep for a good distance out and lifeguards are posted along the beach.
+We've spent entire mornings here with nothing but a few sand toys, a CamelBak kids' water bottle filled with ice water, and snacks from the ABC Store.

 For older kids, the south end near Kapahulu Groin (the concrete wall) is great for boogie boarding.
 Boards rent for a few dollars an hour from the beach boys right on the sand.
-My kids learned to ride their first real waves there, and the joy on their faces is something I will never forget.
+Brah Kimo down at Waikiki has taught both of mine to actually catch their first real waves.
+The joy on their faces is something I will never forget.

 Waikiki Pro Tips for Families

-Get to the beach early, before nine in the morning if you can.
-You will actually find parking at the Honolulu Zoo lot, the sand will not be scorching yet, and you will have space to spread out.
+Get to the beach early, before nine if you can.
+You'll actually find parking at the Honolulu Zoo lot, the sand will not be scorching yet, and you'll have space to spread out.
 Bring your own shade.
 We always pack a pop-up tent because umbrella rentals on the beach are expensive and not worth it.

-Sunscreen is non-negotiable here.
-The Hawaiian sun is intense, and reef-safe sunscreen is required by law.
-We have been using Thinkbaby sunscreen for years.
-It is mineral-based, reef-safe, and it actually stays on even when the kids are in and out of the water all day.
+Sunscreen is non-negotiable.
+The Hawaiian sun is intense and reef-safe is required by law.
+We've been using Thinkbaby sunscreen for years.
+Mineral-based, reef-safe, actually stays on even when the kids are in and out of the water all day.
 Reapply every ninety minutes, no exceptions.
+They actually do enforcement spot-checks at certain access points - the fine is real.

-A word of advice from a local mom: do not skip the sun hat.
+A word from a local mom: do not skip the sun hat.
 I see so many visiting families without hats on their little ones, and sunburned foreheads make for miserable evenings.
-A good Sunday Afternoons kids sun hat with a chin strap and neck flap is worth every penny.
+A good Sunday Afternoons kids' sun hat with a chin strap and neck flap is worth every penny.

 Pearl Harbor: A Meaningful Visit with Older Kids

-Pearl Harbor is one of the most important historical sites in the country, and visiting with kids can be a profoundly moving experience, if they are old enough to understand it.
-I would recommend this for children around ten and up.
-Younger kids will struggle with the solemnity of the memorials and the length of the visit, and honestly, it is not fair to the other visitors or to the memory of the place to have little ones running around.
+Pearl Harbor is one of the most important historical sites in the country and visiting with kids can be profoundly moving, if they're old enough to understand it.
+I'd recommend ten and up.
+Younger kids will struggle with the solemnity of the memorials and the length of the visit, and honestly, it's not fair to other visitors or to the memory of the place to have little ones running around.

-The USS Arizona Memorial is free, but you absolutely must reserve timed tickets in advance at recreation.gov.
-They release tickets sixty days ahead and they sell out within hours.
+The USS Arizona Memorial is free, but you absolutely must reserve timed tickets in advance through recreation.gov - tickets release several weeks ahead and they sell out within hours.
 Set a reminder on your phone.
-This is not something you can just show up for.
+This is not something you can show up for.

 The entire Pearl Harbor National Memorial complex can easily take half a day.
-The museum exhibits before the boat ride to the Arizona are excellent and do a good job of providing context that kids can understand.
-The short documentary film shown before the boat ride is emotional but appropriate for older kids.
+The museum exhibits before the boat ride to the Arizona are excellent and provide context kids can grasp.
+The short documentary shown before the boat ride is emotional but appropriate for older kids.

 Making It Educational

-If your kids are studying World War II in school, this visit will bring their textbooks to life in a way nothing else can.
-We watched a few age-appropriate documentaries before our visit so our kids had context, and it made an enormous difference.
+If your kids are studying World War II in school, this visit will bring their textbooks to life like nothing else.
+We watched a few age-appropriate documentaries before our visit so the kids had context, and it made an enormous difference.
 The Battleship Missouri, docked right next to the Arizona Memorial, is fantastic for kids who want to explore.
 They can walk the decks, see the spot where Japan signed the surrender documents, and climb through the ship.
-It is hands-on history at its best.
+Hands-on history at its best.

 The North Shore: Where the Real Hawaii Lives

 If Waikiki is the resort, the North Shore is the soul.
-The drive from Waikiki takes about an hour without traffic, but on Oahu, there is always traffic, so plan for more like ninety minutes.
-It is absolutely worth it.
+The drive from Waikiki takes about an hour without traffic, but on Oahu there's always traffic, so plan for ninety minutes.
+Absolutely worth it.

-The Turtle Bay Resort area on the far north tip of the island is spectacular for families.
-Even if you are not staying at the resort, you can access the beaches and coastal trails.
+The Ritz-Carlton Oahu, Turtle Bay area on the far north tip of the island is spectacular for families.
+Even if you're not staying at the resort, you can access the beaches and coastal trails.
 Kawela Bay, a short walk from the resort, is one of the most beautiful and calm beaches on the island.
-The water is turquoise, the sand is soft, and there is actual shade from the ironwood trees.
-We have seen sea turtles here more times than I can count.
+Turquoise water, soft sand, actual shade from the ironwood trees.
+We've seen honu here more times than I can count.

-Make sure the kids have proper footwear for rocky areas.
-KEEN kids water sandals are what all my kids wear.
-They protect their toes on the reef, they dry fast, and they can wear them straight from the beach to lunch without changing shoes.
+One small Hawaii thing nobody tells you: ironwood seeds in your sandals are the worst.
+Pack water sandals with toe protection, not flip-flops.
+KEEN kids' water sandals are what my crew wear.
+They protect their toes on the reef, dry fast, and they wear them straight from the beach to lunch without changing shoes.

-In the summer months, roughly May through September, Sharks Cove is one of the best snorkeling spots on Oahu and it is wonderful for kids.
-Do not let the name scare you; there are no sharks here.
-The rocky pools are sheltered from the open ocean, the water is crystal clear, and kids can see tropical fish, sea urchins, crabs, and sometimes even an octopus.
+In summer (roughly May through September) Sharks Cove is one of the best snorkeling spots on Oahu and it is wonderful for kids.
+Don't let the name scare you - no sharks.
+The rocky pools are sheltered from the open ocean, the water is crystal clear, and the kids can see tropical fish, urchins, crabs, and sometimes an octopus.

 A few cautions: only visit Sharks Cove in summer when the water is calm.
 In winter, the North Shore swells make this area genuinely dangerous.
-The rocks can be slippery, so water shoes are essential.
-And always, always watch the kids closely around the rocks.
+The rocks can be slippery, water shoes are essential.
+Always watch the kids closely around the rocks.
+Right next door is Foodland Pupukea - grab poke for after.

-It is also a good idea to bring a compact first aid kit in your beach bag.
-Between coral scrapes, sea urchin encounters, and the occasional stubbed toe on lava rock, you will be glad you have bandages and antiseptic on hand.
-Trust me on this one.
+It's also a good idea to keep a compact first aid kit in your beach bag.
+Between coral scrapes, sea urchin encounters, and the occasional stubbed toe on lava rock, you'll be glad you have bandages and antiseptic.
+(And know your closer ER - Kaiser or Castle - if anything bigger comes up.)

 Haleiwa Town

 No North Shore trip is complete without stopping in Haleiwa.
-This laid-back surf town has great food, cute shops, and the famous Matsumoto Shave Ice.
-More on that later, because shave ice deserves its own section.
+Laid-back surf town with great food, cute shops, and the famous Matsumoto Shave Ice.
+More on that in a minute, because shave ice deserves its own section.

 Polynesian Cultural Center: Worth the Full Day

-I will be honest, I was skeptical about the Polynesian Cultural Center the first time we went.
+I'll be honest.
+I was skeptical about the Polynesian Cultural Center the first time we went.
 It looked touristy from the brochures, and the price tag made me hesitate.
-But after visiting, I can say it is one of the best family experiences on Oahu, and possibly in all of Hawaii.
+But after visiting, I can say it's one of the best family experiences on Oahu, and possibly all of Hawaii.

-My kids were absolutely captivated.
+The boys were absolutely captivated.
 The staff are mostly students from nearby BYU-Hawaii, many from the actual Pacific Island nations they represent.
 Their enthusiasm is genuine and infectious.
-The canoe ride through the villages is beautiful, and the evening luau and "Ha: Breath of Life" show is genuinely spectacular.
+The canoe ride through the villages is beautiful and the evening luau and "Ha: Breath of Life" show is genuinely spectacular.

 PCC Planning Tips

 Book the package that includes the luau dinner and evening show.
-The buffet is good, the kids will love the fire dancers, and you will avoid the misery of trying to find dinner for the family at eight at night after a full day.
+The buffet is good, the kids will love the fire dancers, and you avoid the misery of trying to find dinner at 8 PM after a full day.
 Plan for at least six to eight hours here.
-Bring your waterproof phone pouch because some of the activities involve water, and you will want your phone accessible for photos throughout the day without worrying about splashes.
+Bring your waterproof phone pouch because some activities involve water and you'll want your phone accessible for photos throughout the day without worrying about splashes.

 Diamond Head: The Classic Hike with Kids

-The Diamond Head Summit Trail is probably the most iconic hike on Oahu, and it is doable with kids, but with some important caveats about age and fitness.
+The Diamond Head Summit Trail is probably the most iconic hike on Oahu and it's doable with kids, with some important caveats about age and fitness.

 The trail is 1.6 miles round trip with about 560 feet of elevation gain.
-That does not sound like much, but parts of the trail are steep, there are narrow stairways inside old military bunkers, and the last push to the summit involves climbing a dim, steep staircase.
-The views from the top are absolutely breathtaking, looking out over Waikiki, the coastline, and the deep blue Pacific.
+That doesn't sound like much but parts are steep, there are narrow stairways inside old military bunkers, and the last push to the summit involves climbing a dim steep staircase.
+The views from the top are absolutely breathtaking - Waikiki, the coastline, the deep blue Pacific.

 Age Recommendations

-Kids five and up who are used to walking can handle this hike, but they will need encouragement on the steep parts.
+Kids five and up who are used to walking can handle this hike but they'll need encouragement on the steep parts.
 I would not bring toddlers or babies in carriers because the narrow staircases and uneven footing make it risky.
 For kids between five and eight, budget at least two hours for the round trip so you can take plenty of breaks.

-Reservations are now required and must be booked online in advance.
-They cost five dollars per person and slots fill up, so book as soon as your travel dates are confirmed.
+Reservations are required for non-residents and must be booked online in advance through gostateparks.hawaii.gov, up to 30 days out.
+Out-of-state visitors pay $5 per person plus $10 per vehicle (cards only).
+State of Hawaii residents are exempt with ID.
+Slots fill up.
+Book as soon as your travel dates are confirmed.
 Go early.
 I cannot stress this enough.
-The first slots of the day, around six in the morning, are the best.
-The sun is lower, the temperature is cooler, and the crowds are manageable.
-By ten in the morning, the trail is packed and the heat inside those tunnels is brutal.
+The first slots of the day, around 6 AM, are the best.
+Sun is lower, temperature is cooler, crowds are manageable.
+By 10 AM the trail is packed and the heat inside those tunnels is brutal.

 Bring more water than you think you need.
 Every person should carry their own bottle.
-And wear proper shoes, not slippers (that is what we call flip-flops here).
-I have seen tourists attempt this hike in sandals and it does not end well.
+Wear proper shoes, not slippers (that's what we call flip-flops here).
+I've seen tourists attempt this hike in sandals and it does not end well.

 Hanauma Bay: Snorkeling Paradise for Families

 Hanauma Bay is a protected marine sanctuary and one of the most popular snorkeling destinations in the world.
-The bay is a volcanic crater that has been partially submerged, creating a sheltered, crescent-shaped reef that is ideal for snorkeling, even for beginners and kids.
+The bay is a volcanic crater that's been partially submerged, creating a sheltered crescent-shaped reef ideal for snorkeling, even for beginners and kids.

-Before entering the bay, everyone must watch a short educational video about the reef ecosystem and how to protect it.
-Kids actually enjoy this, and it teaches them important lessons about conservation.
+Before entering the bay, everyone watches a short educational video about the reef ecosystem and how to protect it.
+Kids actually enjoy this and it teaches important lessons about conservation.
 Then you walk down a steep path to the beach, or take the tram for a small fee.

-The inner reef is shallow and calm, making it perfect for kids who are new to snorkeling.
-Fish are abundant and unafraid of people, so kids will see colorful parrotfish, tangs, and even the occasional sea turtle right up close.
-Make sure your kids wear UV-protective rashguards for sun protection while they are in the water.
+The inner reef is shallow and calm, perfect for kids new to snorkeling.
+Fish are abundant and unafraid of people, so kids see colorful parrotfish, tangs, and even the occasional honu right up close.
+Make sure your kids wear UV-protective rashguards for sun protection while they're in the water.
 The Hawaiian sun reflects off the water and kids can get terrible sunburns on their backs without realizing it.

 Hanauma Bay Logistics

-Hanauma Bay requires advance reservations, which are released online two days ahead.
+Hanauma Bay requires advance reservations, released online exactly two days ahead at 7 AM Hawaii time.
+They sell out in minutes.
+Set the alarm.
 The park is closed on Mondays and Tuesdays.
 Arrive for the earliest time slot you can get.
 Parking fills up and the bay gets increasingly crowded as the day goes on.
-You can rent snorkel gear at the bay, but the quality is hit or miss.
-If you are visiting for more than a few days, it is worth buying your kids their own masks and snorkels that actually fit their faces.
+You can rent snorkel gear at the bay but the quality is hit or miss.
+If you're visiting for more than a few days, it's worth buying your kids their own masks and snorkels that actually fit.

-One thing that surprises visitors: there is no food sold at Hanauma Bay.
-Pack lunch, snacks, and plenty of water.
-There is a snack bar at the top near the parking lot, but nothing on the beach itself.
+One thing that surprises visitors: there's no food sold at Hanauma Bay.
+Pack lunch, snacks, plenty of water.
+There's a snack bar at the top near the parking lot but nothing on the beach itself.

 Where to Eat: Plate Lunches, Shave Ice, and Local Grinds